Skip to main content

 The year was 1540.
 Mewar was under a cloud of uncertainty.
 Banbir, their ruler for four years now, was a very incompetent ruler who always spent his time in luxury, drinking and dancing with girls.
 The crown prince Udai Singh was rumoured to have been killed by him.
 Chittorgarh was in darkness.
 Around March 1540, Mewar once again saw hope as some trusted generals, along with Kunwar Udai Singh, attacked Chittorgarh, taking Banbir by surprise.
 He was soon to realise he had killed not Udai but Chandan, Dhai Panna's son.
 Eighteen-year-old Udai Singh was fighting his first war.

 In the fort of Kumbhalgarh, about fifty-seven kilometres away, tucked in a small room with a dim lamp shining, his queen consort, Jaivanta Bai Songara, was pregnant and waiting eagerly, hoping for a son.
 Mewar was unaware of the news.
 The heir needed security.
 It was past midnight on Jestha Tritiya, the hot weather making the Queen sweat in her contractions.
 The hot summer of May was indeed unbeatable.
 Beside her were her trusted sakhis, maids, daima and perhaps Udai Singh's second queen, Sajja Bai Solanki.
 Everyone was praying for the smooth delivery of the heir.

-Image result for maharana pratap birth timeIt was 9th May 1540.
-The midnight silence was broken by the cries of a newborn.
+On the month of Jyestha Sudi on the third day of Vikram Era 1597, Sunday at 47 Ghati 13 Pal past sunrise, the midnight silence was broken by the cries of a newborn.
 It was a boy.
 Mewar had a crown prince.
 The future was hopeful.

 The news made an ecstatic Udai Singh leave his court in Chittorgarh and come to see his heir immediately in Kumbhalgarh.

-"Partap", his mother had whispered in his Naam Karan.
+"Partap, his mother had whispered in his Naam Karan.
 Everyone smiled as the baby approved.
 Holding him in her arms, Maharani Jaivanta Bai knew it was just the beginning of a long battle.
 The battle of a mother to teach her son right and wrong, a Rajputani to teach her son bravery and a queen to teach him to serve his soil.

-(On Jestha Tritiya, the purest day of Akshay Tritiya, he was born somewhere between 12.49a.m. to 1.45 am.
-Some sources debate it as 30th May 1540.)
+(On Jestha Tritiya, the purest day of Akshay Tritiya, he was born somewhere between 12.49a.m. and 1:45 a.m.
+Some sources debate it as 30th May, 1540, while Todd says it's 9th May, 1540.)

 Childhood: